DasSauerkraut/Terraheim/README.md

 [Nexus](https://www.nexusmods.com/valheim/mods/803?tab=description)

 ### Patchnotes
+**v1.7.0 - Greatswords Reforged**
+- Greatswords have had a balance pass.
+The primary moveset is now the battleaxes, but the first attack is 1.6x faster.
+Their range has been increased to 3.
+- Wolftears has recieved some love too.
+For starters, it's max damage bonus has been upped to +50% at 20% hp.
+Also every 4 minutes (260 seconds) if you take lethal damage, you will survive at 1hp.
+- The thorns set effect will now kill enemies that are below 50% hp.
+- You can now configure armor set's effects in the balance.json!
+This means you can swap around individual effects to your pleasure.
+Want bronze to have ranged damage, go ahead and change it!
+- Fixed armor VFX sticking around after the armor set had been removed
+- Fixed the leather armor set bonus not scaling
+- Loosened restrictions on folder naming conventions and locations, this should improve Terraheim's ability to be integrated into modpacks.
+- There is a potential fix for the Barbarian throwing axe Black Void of DoomTM included as well.
 **v1.6.5**
 - Reduced Battle Furor VFX and made it clear when the armor is removed
 - Fixed Wolftears description values and it's damage bonus calculation